Mysterious Reviews: HomeMysterious Reviews: AboutMysterious Reviews: LinksMysterious Reviews: BrowseMysterious Reviews: Search

 Atmospheric and cleverly plotted, The Last Dickens is a brilliant novel that proposes an innovative solution to one of the literary world's most enduring mysteries.
 Readers will have a hard time putting down.

-Special thanks to guest reviewer Betty of The Betz Review for contributing her review of The Last Dickens and to Random House for providing a trade paperback edition of the book for this review.
+Special thanks to guest reviewer Betty of The Betz Review for contributing her review of The Last Dickens.

 Review Copyright © 2009 — Hidden Staircase Mystery Books — All Rights Reserved